Dashboard — Signet Docs

 To run the dashboard in dev mode with hot reload:

-cd packages/cli/dashboard
+cd surfaces/dashboard

 bun install